Assertions Quotes

 Assertions quotes by Criss Jami

-#14.
 And he'd laughed a lot as he'd helped improve her proposal.
 It felt good to work with someone who respected her opinion.
 She could see now that her earlier drafts were juvenile, full of wishful thinking, but Quentin forced her to dig deeper and work harder.
-Every paragraph of this document was dense with solid reasoning, including the numbers to back her assertions. - Author: Elizabeth Camden
+Every paragraph of this document was dense with solid reasoning, including the numbers to back her assertions. ~ Elizabeth Camden

 Assertions quotes by Elizabeth Camden